open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 The only thing that we have to do is replace `gaze_left.png` with `gaze_[gaze_cue].png`.
 This means that OpenSesame uses the variable `gaze_cue` (which has the values `left` and `right`) to determine which image should be shown.

+While we are at it, we might as well change the duration to '495' (rounded up to 500!).
+The script now looks like this:

+{% highlight python %}
+set duration "495"
+set description "Displays stimuli" draw image 0 0 "gaze_[gaze_cue].png" scale=1 center=1 show_if="always"
+{% endhighlight %}

+Click the 'Apply and close script editor' button at the top right to apply your changes to the script and return to the regular item controls.
+You will see a message saying that one object is not shown, because it is defined using variables.
+Don't worry, it will be shown during the experiment!

 <div class='info-box' markdown='1'>

 ### Background box